 3. Loosens congestion

 Have you ever noticed how much better you feel after taking a hot shower when you have a cold?
-And when you feel a stuffy nose coming on, you should immediately fire up the humidifier, our friends at the Mayo Clinic tell us.
+Not to mention the fact that when you feel a stuffy nose coming on, you should immediately fire up the humidifier, our friends at the Mayo Clinic tell us.
 That’s because inhaling moisture can help loosen nasal congestion—so you might feel your stuffy sinuses clear completely when you enter a steam room.
 Just remember to stay hydrated and not sweat in there too long—dehydration can also wreak havoc on your sinuses, and if you have any additional symptoms, like a fever, you shouldn’t be raising your body’s temperature.

 4. Improves circulation